Graduate School of Systemic Neurosciences GSN-LMU

 Formation and development of the school

-The GSN demonstrates its attractiveness to foreign students by a 60% representation of internationals in the student body (our goal was 50%).
-More than 10 years after its launch, the GSN is home to over 200 students and alma mater to another 200+ alumni.
+The GSN demonstrates its attractiveness to foreign students by a 60% representation of internationals in the student body (our initial goal was 50%).

-The GSN is a distinct institution of LMU Munich, governed independently by a scientific board and independently awarding a doctoral degree.
-Coordinating with a broad range of neuroscience fields, this makes the GSN not only on a working basis but also from a formal point of view, a truly interdisciplinary program.
+The GSN is a distinct institution of LMU Munich, governed by a scientific board and independently awarding a doctoral degree.
+Coordinating with a broad range of neuroscience fields makes the GSN not only on a working basis but also from a formal point of view a truly interdisciplinary program.

 don-header-image